Let's All Pretend We're Somewhere on the Amalfi Coast

-Ravello is probably best-known for its terraced cliffside gardens, which you’ll want to wander through endlessly on warm afternoons.
-We know we said to avoid the Amalfi Coast in the peak summer months if you can help it, but it’s also fine if you can’t -- the two-month-long Ravello Festival will help take the edge off your battle with the crowds.
-You’re in for live music and art shows spanning countless genres, drawing both local artists and ones that are known around the world.
+Ravello is probably best-known for its terraced cliffside gardens, which all but demand to be wandered endlessly on warm afternoons.
+But this is also home to the two-month-long Ravello Festival, which will hopefully be making its triumphant return in 2021 (along with tourism in general).
+During those days, you're in for live music and art shows spanning countless genres, drawing both local artists and ones that are known around the world.
 And as long as you’re already in Ravello, do walk about 45 minutes (downhill!) to the smaller town of …

 Stop for lunch and a glass of wine in the central piazzetta (that’s a piazza, but small) of Atrani.
 In a region full of tourist hot spots, this small fishing village is a less-trafficked breath of fresh air that still holds all the charming elements that drive people into the bigger resort towns like Positano.
 You’ll find tiers of pastel houses and Baroque churches and winding stone staircases running up the cliffs from the beach.
 Stroll along the quiet port before you walk a few minutes further into ...